 Hanford’s Residential Trips to France

 There are two residential trips to France organised each year.
-A three day cross-curricular trip in Year 6, where we stay on the delightful island of Tatihou.
+We have a three day cross-curricular trip in Year 6, where we stay on the delightful island of Tatihou.
 There are lots of opportunities to practice French as well as other educational activities on the mainland nearby.
 In Year 8 there is a five day trip, most recently to Normandy, but Paris and Burgundy have been other destinations.
 This trip takes place shortly before the CE Speaking Test and is an enjoyable way of doing some final revision and preparation.
 It is also a special time for the girls in their final year as they get to spend time together off-site, experiencing the life and culture of France.